What’s the Difference between a Lawyer, Solicitor, Barrister and Attorney?

 In Australia, the legal profession is divided into solicitors and barristers.

-We conducted an online study based on google searches to find out which countries generalise legal professionals as lawyers the most
+We conducted an online study based on Google searches in the following common law countries to find out which countries generalise legal professionals as lawyers the most:

 United States 23,000 49%